Writers References for Online Research.Apr 28, 2019

 If you need troubleshooting on your novel, feel free to pick my brains with a 15-minute free call which you can book here.

-If you're serious about your writing, and want to take it to the next level, take our famous Ninety Day Novel course.
-If you're a writer short of a big idea, try The Classic novel writing course.
-If you've got a manuscript you want to get ready to send to agents, take our Pitch Pack programme.
+If you're serious about your writing and want to take it to the next level, take one of our online creative writing courses If you've got a manuscript you want to get ready to send to agents, take our Pitch Pack programme.